$ fallow

 Remove unused exports and dependencies automatically.
 Agents can run

 fallow fix --yes from CLI or call fix_apply via MCP.
-Humans preview with --dry-run.Structured output
+Humans preview with --dry-run.CSS and SCSS accuracy

-JSON and SARIF output for programmatic use.
+JSON, SARIF, and markdown output for programmatic use.
 Agents parse JSON directly.
 CI uploads SARIF to GitHub Code Scanning.
+Markdown for PR comments.
 Compact format for grep and scripting.

 Get started